(CHOOSING THE RIGHT CLASS FOR YOU

 Level 3 = Strong skills in basic poses & consistent practice for more than 1 year.

 If you are brand-new to yoga, or haven't practiced for a while, this class is a great place to start.
 Gentle Yoga is also a good choice for more experienced yoga students who are looking for a quieter, slower-paced practice.
 Option to do chair yoga if mat work is difficult in some poses.
 Each class includes initial centering, breathwork (pranayama), warm-up, yoga poses (asana), cool down and final relaxation (savasana).
-Kripalu Yoga emphasizes adaptation of poses for the unique needs of each practitioner, You will learn how to use yoga blankets, blocks and other props to make your practice more comfortable and effective.
-We explore the sequence at a slower pace than our Hatha class, placing emphasis on learning the correct alignment for each posture and building strength and flexibility.
+The teacher emphasizes adaptation of poses for the unique needs of each practitioner, You will learn how to use yoga blankets, blocks and other props to make your practice more comfortable and effective.
 Instructor: Karen Haas

 GENTLE & RESTORATIVE YOGA (Level 1)